danRalph/AWS-Amplify-React/README.md

 ![reactl](https://user-images.githubusercontent.com/64211348/129482032-63387fa8-c52e-45c3-9142-4a4c9d161284.jpg)

 Built with React, this is just an example portfolio project.
 Mainly built to use react router and try some more interesting page transiitions.
-The transition animations on the page are taken care of by GSAP (GreenSock).
-An amazing library.
+The page features transition animations taken care of by GSAP (GreenSock), SVG animations, and a custom cursor.

 ## System Architecture